-Meat, Poultry & Seafood from Food Safety for Moms to Be
+Meat, Poultry & Seafood - Food Safety for Moms to Be

 Welcome to Safe Eats, your food-by-food guide to selecting, preparing, and handling foods safely throughout your pregnancy and beyond!

 Meat, Poultry & Seafood | Dairy & Eggs | Fruits, Veggies & Juices | Ready-to-Eat Foods | Eating Out & Bringing In

 Protein in meat, poultry, and seafood is an important nutrient in your diet, but it can also be an ideal environment for some harmful bacteria.
 Here's how to keep harmful bacteria at bay and your family safe.

 - Wash hands thoroughly with warm water and soap before and after handling raw meat, poultry, and seafood.

 - Wash cutting boards, dishes, and utensils (including knives), and countertops with soap and hot water after they come in contact with raw meat, poultry or seafood.

 Kitchen countertops that come in contact with raw meat, poultry, and seafood can be sanitized using a kitchen sanitizer.
 One teaspoon of liquid chlorine bleach per quart of clean water can also be used to sanitize surfaces.
 Leave the bleach solution on the surface for about 10 minutes to be effective.

 Improper handling of raw meat, poultry, and seafood can set the stage for cross-contamination - the spread of bacteria from foods, hands, utensils, and food preparation surfaces to another food.
 Here's how to stop it: